-General Remarks The condition of the property requires general maintenance and modernisation which has been accounted for in the valuation.
-French doors have been formed to the rear of the dining area providing access to the Conservatory.
 For the purposes of this valuation it has been assumed that all Local Authority Statutory and other consents have been duly sought and gained for any or all alterations, improvements and/or extensions to the property.
 This should be checked and clarified.

-Private residential area of varying house types with local shopping, educational, social and transport facilities available within reasonable travelling distance.
-Essential Repairs None.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Established residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.

+Essential Repairs

+None.
+Estimated cost of essential repairs £ N/a.
+Retention recommended?
+No Amount £ N/a.